 - Your foreign banks’ names and addresses

 - The type of account – bank, securities, or other

 - Your foreign bank account number for each account

 - The maximum balance of your foreign financial account during the year, converted to US dollars

 FinCEN requires that all FBAR forms be electronically filed through their website.
+So, how to file FBAR and when?
 Most professional tax preparers are able to file electronically using their software as well.

-For calendar year 2016 and beyond, the due date is April 15th, with an automatic extension of 2 months for US citizens living abroad.
-An extension is available, which extends the due date to October 15th.
+The FBAR form is due April 15th.
+An automatic extension of two months is available for US citizens living abroad, which extends the due date to October 15th.

 Is There a Record Retention Timeframe?

 Those who are required to file an FBAR form are also required to keep the records of their bank information, to prove their form entries to FinCEN in the event of an audit.
 You must keep the following information for 6 years:

 - Name that the account is held in